-More about Catherine...
+More about Dr. Catherine...

-Before I left Philadelphia, I met with a psychic about abandoning my career path in art.
+I found Chinese Medicine by happy accident.
+A good friend walked me into the studio of a martial arts and Feng Shui master, and I soon found myself receiving acupuncture.
+Simultaneously, I learned about deep listening based peer counseling, and was introduced to anti-racism and social justice work.
+From these two paths I began unwinding the homophobic, sex and body-shaming messages of my youth.
+At a crossroads considering abandoning my career path in art, I sought the help of a psychic.
 She saw me surrounded by thin, silver, falling objects pilling up by the thousands without harm - the spirits were calling them 'needles,' but they were not like any needle she'd ever seen.
 She told me if I ever found 'those needles,' I would have found my Destiny.

-One of the school's trustees was Zen Priest Johndennis Govert, who confirmed my Feng Shui Mastery in 2004.
-I began teaching weekly Qigong classes that same year while finishing my Master of Acupuncture degree.
-In 2008 I began a series of workshops with Li Jun Feng.
-Master Li confirmed my Qigong Mastery in 2012, when he asked why I did not believe my own students, who'd been calling me Master since 2010 ("Did you not train them well enough to see?" he asked).
-I have also taken many workshops with Jeffrey Yuen, taught at two acupuncture schools in the USA, and designed accredited programs in Gynecology and Medical Qigong.
+It was a Zen Priest in Tucson that confirmed my Feng Shui Mastery in 2004, the same year I began teaching weekly Qigong classes.
+In 2008 I began studying with a new Qigong Master who confirmed my own Mastery a few years later by asking why I did not believe my own students, who'd been calling me Master since 2010 ("Did you not train them well enough to see?" he asked).

 My first book was released in 2019: Gender and Sexuality in Chinese Medicine is an empowering and gender fluid/non-binary take on all aspects of sexuality, relationships, and the emotional consequences of oppression.
-In 2021 I will complete my Doctor of Acupuncture in Integrative Medicine through Five Branches University, focused on 'bridging the gap' between eastern and western thinking in healthcare.
+In 2021 I completed my Doctor of Acupuncture in Integrative Medicine through Five Branches University, focused on 'bridging the gap' between eastern and western thinking in healthcare.
+I have also taught at two acupuncture schools in the USA, and designed accredited programs in Gynecology and Medical Qigong.